SGL-UT/GPSTk/TESTING.md

 All testing is performed using cmake/ctest.
 This allows the testing to function on all supported platforms.

 The goal is to have some level of testing performed on all classes and applications in the GPSTk core.
-It is encouraged that tests be written for all developed code whether it be in the core or ext.
-In general an 'entrance criteria' for code to be included in the core is that it is tested and stable.
+In fact, some testing is a requirement for the classes and applications to be in core.
+However, it is encouraged that tests be written for all developed code whether it be in the core or ext.

+In general, content in core is tested and stable.
+This stability has two sides.
+First the content in core will be stable in the sense that the features currently expressed are functioning according to the tests' expectations.
+In addition, content in core will also be stable in the sense that any changes to the interfaces with the content need to be agreed upon by the community.
+Therefore, the extent of testing required is highly dependent on the needs of those who wish the content to be in core.
+Most importantly is that the testing cover whatever functionality is vital to the production of whatever software uses the toolkit.
+In this way the content is ensured to be functioning and can be used by other software with the confidence that the interfaces will not be shifting in each release of the toolkit.

 How to execute unit tests